How to Help Settle Playground Arguments

 "Those of you who are using your time to work now, will not need to use any of your (free time, recess, P.E. time) to finish the assignment.

-Give a choice: Allow a chance for them to make a good choice.
+3. Give a choice: Allow them a chance to make a good choice.

 Everyone likes to have a choice-- even if it is limited.
 Giving children a chance to make the right choice helps them to maintain their self-respect, and takes the burden off of you to be an enforcer.
 You may be surprised to find that they usually make the right choice.